crazybie/tgc/README.md

     - Since c++ donot support ref-quanlified constructors, create object to initialize gc pointer need to construct temporary pointer bringing in some meaningless overhead.
 Use gc_new_meta to initialize gc pointers can bypass construction of this temporary pointer which make things a bit faster.
     - Modifying a gc pointer will trigger a gc color adjustment which may not be cheap as well.
 - Each allocation has a few extra space overhead (at most size of two pointers), which is used for memory tracking.
-- Marking & swapping should be much faster than Boehm gc, due to the deterministic pointer management.
+- Marking & swapping should be much faster than Boehm gc, due to the deterministic pointer management, no scanning inside the memories at all, just walk the objetct grpah by iterating pointers registed in gc.
 - Every class has a global info object keeping the necessary meta informations used by gc, so programs using lambdas heavily may have noticeable memory overhead.
 Besides, you can not use gc pointers as global variables, as the class info objects are global objects, all global objects are constructed in undefined order.
 Don't worry, inside the system there is an assert checking this rule.
 - To make objects in a tracking chain, use tgc wrappers of STL containers instead, otherwise memory leaks may occur.
 - gc_vector stores pointers of elements making its storage not continuous as standard vector, this is necessary for the gc.
 Actually all wrapped containers of STL stores gc pointers as elements.